datanucleus/docs-datanucleus/src/site/markdown/support.md

 __DataNucleus__ can provide a level of support to meet your requirements, and rather than having fixed off-the-shelf arrangements we prefer to tailor them to your needs.
 Below we outline some typical options that could suit your needs.
+We cannot guarantee the availability of incident support for all problems because some problems are simply too complicated to resolve easily; the majority of problems quickly point to where the problem is, and what can be done about them, whereas things like some large query syntax is simply not resolvable into a single SQL query so we may not be able to provide what you need in that case.
 [Contact Us](mailto:support@datanucleus.com) for details.

 * _General Support_ for the most common issues on API usage, defect reporting and bug fixing.
 It's available for free and on